Wife Of U.S. Diplomat Flees U.K. After Fatal Car Crash, Avoiding Police Investigation

 The wife of a U.S. diplomat is accused of using diplomatic immunity to flee the U.K. after she allegedly struck and killed a young man with her car in late August.

-British Prime Minister Boris Johnson criticized the use of diplomatic immunity in the case, and said he would raise the matter with the American ambassador to the U.K. on Monday.
+British Prime Minister Boris Johnson criticized the use of diplomatic immunity in the case and said he would raise the matter with the U.S. ambassador to the U.K. on Monday.

 "I do not think that it can be right to use the process of diplomatic immunity for this type of purpose, and I hope that Anne Sacoolas will come back and will engage properly with the processes of laws [that are] carried out in this country," Johnson said.
 "If we can't resolve it, then of course I will be raising it myself personally with the White House."

-Note: An earlier version of this story misspelled Andrea Leadsom's last name as Leadson.